22 Apr Four Muscles You MUST Build To Get Strong

 3. TRICEPS: Every big bencher or overhead presser has a serious horseshoe in his or her triceps.
 The triceps is a three-headed muscle that, when developed properly, is much more impressive and useful than the biceps.
 This is because your biceps aren’t primary movers.
 They’re like decorative covers on a high-output motor that can actually get in the way if they’re overdeveloped.

 Your triceps, in contrast, is essential for pushing movements.
 If you put in the work to develop them, you’ll see your benching and pressing strength go through the roof.

-HOW TO BUILD THEM: Make sure you’re hitting your triceps with pressing movements like the bench press, close-grip press, close-grip board press and overhead press—and throw in some finishers like bench dips, band pushdowns, and push-ups.
-For the bigger pressing movements, keep your volume under six reps for each set, then crank that up to 10-15 reps-per-set for your smaller assistance exercises.
+HOW TO BUILD THEM: Make sure you’re hitting your triceps with pressing movements like the bench press, close-grip press, close-grip board press, and overhead press—and throw in some finishers like bench dips, band pushdowns, and push-ups.
+For the bigger pressing movements, keep your volume under six reps for each set, then crank that up to 10-15 reps per set for your smaller assistance exercises.
 Slow down, squeeze your reps, and work the muscle.

 4. CORE: Your core isn’t limited to your abs and lower back.
 This category also includes your lats, glutes, obliques, erectors, and quadratus lumborum (QL).
-This is all of the paramount importance because if you can’t stay tight when you lift, you’ll never have the foundation you need to go heavy.
+This is of paramount importance because if you can’t stay tight when you lift, you’ll never have the foundation you need to go heavy.